GRESB/api-docs/source/includes/_assets.md

 Creates a new asset for the specified entity in the URL.
 Returns the created asset, along with any validation errors and warnings.
 The required [scope](#api-authorization-oauth-scopes) is `write:assets`.

+The `year` in _annual_data_ is required along with `asset_size`,`property_type_code` and `asset_name`.
+You can pass data for the past 4 years.
+If no record for that year is available, a new one will be created.
+Old records will be updated but won't have any effect on past surveys and rankings.

 <aside class="notice">
   Notice the <code>gresb_asset_id</code> in the response.
 This is a unique ID